Open-Science-Training-Handbook/-Open-Science-TrainingHandbook_TUR/02OpenScienceBasics/03OpenResearchSoftwareAndOpenSource.md

 * Steinmacher ve diğerleri.
 (2014).
 A systematic literature review on the barriers faced by newcomers to open source software projects.
 [PDF](http://igor.pro.br/publica/papers/IST_SysReview_PrePrint.pdf)

 * Stodden (2010).
-The Scientific Method in Practice: Reproducibility in the Computational Sciences.[PDF](http://datascienceassn.org/sites/default/files/The%20Scientific%20Method%20in%20Practice%20-%20Reproducibility%20in%20the%20Computational%20Sciences.pdf)
+The Scientific Method in Practice: Reproducibility in the Computational Sciences.
+[PDF](http://datascienceassn.org/sites/default/files/The%20Scientific%20Method%20in%20Practice%20-%20Reproducibility%20in%20the%20Computational%20Sciences.pdf)

 * Vandewalle (2012).
 Code Sharing Is Associated with Research Impact in Image Processing.
 [PDF](https://infoscience.epfl.ch/record/206184/files/Vandewalle12.pdf)